svc333/overview/ibm-cloud-platform.md

 The Software tab includes a growing catalog of software offerings, including [Cloud Paks](https://www.youtube.com/watch?v=DzFhhSR8SSs), Terraform-based templates, and [Helm charts](https://www.ibm.com/cloud/blog/announcements/bitnami-application-catalog-now-available-within-ibm-cloud).
 Even though you're responsible for the lifecycle management, deployment, and configuration of these software offerings on your own compute resources, you can take advantage of a simplified installation process that helps you to get up and running quickly.

-The catalog supports command-line interfaces (CLIs) and a RESTful API for users to retrieve information about existing offerings, and create, manage, and delete their resources.
-For more information, see [Managing the catalog](/docs/account?topic=account-manage-catalog).
+The catalog supports command-line interfaces (CLIs) and a RESTful API for you to retrieve information about existing offerings, and create, manage, and delete your resources.

 ## Pricing and billing
 {: #pricing-billing}